A Threat to Young People’s Health and Safety

 MEDICAL EXPERTS OPPOSE PARENTAL CONSENT AND NOTIFICATION LAWS

-requires confidentiality for minors’ contraception and STI services at federally funded Title X clinics.
-These regulations are based on research that young people are less likely to seek reproductive and sexual health care if they fear their privacy will be violated.4 Confidentiality in medical treatment, especially related to sexual and reproductive health, is a protected constitutional right to privacy for young women.
+- The federal government requires confidentiality for minors’ contraception and STI services at federally funded Title X clinics.
+These regulations are based on research that young people are less likely to seek reproductive and sexual health care if they fear their privacy will be violated.
+Confidentiality in medical treatment, especially related to sexual and reproductive health, is a protected constitutional right to privacy for young people.

-- The American Medical Association, the Society for Adolescent Medicine, the American Public Health Association, the American College of Obstetricians and Gynecologists, the American Academy of Pediatrics, and other health professional organizations stand in agreement against mandatory parental involvement in abortion decision making.
+- The American Medical Association, the Society for Adolescent Medicine, the American Public Health Association, the American College of Obstetricians and Gynecologists, the American Academy of Pediatrics, and other health professional organizations are in agreement against mandatory parental involvement in abortion decision making.

 Young people deserve the right to access the full range of reproductive and sexual health services they need, which includes abortion care.
 And right now, young people are at the forefront of the reproductive health, rights, and justice movements.
 Activists must be in solidarity with them against the harmful parental involvement restrictions that can put their health and well-being at risk.
 Yet few are fighting to abolish parental involvement laws; and even when pro-active abortion rights legislation is introduced, it rarely, if ever, addresses minors’ needs.
 Legislation which seeks to protect people’s access to abortion must include young people and protect their access to safe, legal, and affordable abortion care.